arpg/kf_bayesopt/README.md

 ```
 git clone git://github.com/headmyshoulder/odeint-v2
 ```
 This is ode integration lib using C++.
 Ode45 is used in matlab code, this lib can work the same as it.
 Just download it, you don't need build it.
 Details can be seen http://headmyshoulder.github.io/odeint-v2/index.html

+Delete the old ekf_bayesopt folder first.

 ```
 git clone --single-branch -b master https://github.com/arpg/ekf_bayesopt.git